 The mining operation uses a boring machine, similar to the machines used in cutting road and rail tunnels.
 The tungsten-carbide tips of the rotating head bore into the substance, producing smaller lumps that are taken to a crushing and screening plant.
 The substance is treated with an anti-caking agent to stop the pieces coagulating.
 This means it can be held in local storage depots, ready for use on the roads whenever needed.

 We spend between £6m and £10m each winter on gritting, depending on the severity of the weather.
-The fleet is on call 24 hours a day and is complemented by more than 100 farm contractors, who can be called in to help to clear roads.
+Our fleet is on call 24 hours a day and is complemented by more than 100 farm contractors, who can be called in to help to clear roads.
 In addition, there are about 8,000 grit heaps and bins around the county.

 County Councillor Don Mackenzie, Executive Member for Access, said: “We place the highest priority on helping traffic to keep moving safely in winter.
 It’s vital to residents and businesses.
 We grit as required to keep our roads open.
 Knowing that we have a close relationship with a reliable supplier on our doorstep enables us to plan ahead and treat our roads with confidence.”